Everest Base Camp with Island Peak Expedition - 16 Days

 • Sightseeing tours of historical UNESCO World Heritage Sites in Kathmandu

-What to Expect from Everest Base Camp Trek with Island Peak Climbing in Spring and Autumn?
+What to Expect from Everest Base Camp Trek with Island Peak Expedition in Spring and Autumn?

 The Island Peak climb continues further by a returning trek to Thukla and then to Dingboche.
 We trek to the Island Base Camp via Chhukum and finally climb through a mountainous section to Island Peak Summit.
 After an excursion around the peak, we retrace our steps back to the base camp, then to Pangboche, Namche, and finally get back to Lukla via Phakding and then fly back to Kathmandu.
 You have a leisurely day in Kathmandu to rest before you fly back to your home country.